-Before you decide to buy an investment property, make sure you have plenty of time to maintain and monitor your space.
+Before deciding to buy an investment property, make sure you have plenty of time to maintain and monitor the house.

 Time, down payments and returns are just a few pieces of the investment property puzzle.
-Here are some other considerations to think about before you invest.
+Next up are some other considerations to think about before you invest.

 What Are The Housing Market Trends?